samuelreichor/craft-loanwords/README.md

 ## Documentation

-Visit the Craft [Loanwords page](https://samuelreichor.at/libraries/craft-loanwords) for all documentation and guides.
+Visit the [Loanwords page](https://samuelreichor.at/libraries/craft-loanwords) for all documentation and guides.

 ## Support